k-young-passionate/petblock/Smartcontract/README.md

 ## Use web3.js ver 1.0.0 beta(if you use other versions, it can be failed)

-#### Copyright ⓒ 2018 Sungkyunkwan University Blockchain R&D Academy.
+#### Copyright ⓒ 2018 Sungkyunkwan University Blockchain R&D Academy, SKKone.
 All rights reserved